 Pet ownership-Psychology, Attachment behavior, Self psychology, Social work students-Psychology, Stress (Psychology), Pet attachment, Burn out (Psychology), Graduate students-Psychology, Emperical, Quantitative

 This study was undertaken to determine if social work clinicians and students who owned pets had lower rates of perceived stress than those who did not own pets.
 Secondly, did an owner's level of attachment to their pet play a role in the benefits they might gain in stress reduction due to pet ownership.
 A survey was sent to social work clinicians and students which included the Perceived Stress Scale and Lexington Attachment to Pet Scale.
 Forty-nine individuals responded.
 The findings of the research showed that pet owners reported significantly lower stress when compared to non pet owners, and stress decreased with increased pet attachment for the whole sample.
 Of further significance, when the results were separated by category, as pet attachment increased for divorced and single participants, their perceived stress decreased, while married and committed participants revealed no significant relationship between attachment and stress.

 Acheson, Karen E., "Pet ownership and perceived stress in social work students and clinicians" (2014).
-Theses, Dissertations, and Projects.
-733.
+Masters Thesis, Smith College, Northampton, MA.

 Off Campus Download